Biblical and Theological Studies Certificate

 The mission of the Certificate in Biblical and Theological Studies is to deepen knowledge of God and his Word within those who have not yet determined to enter a full seminary degree program but, nevertheless, wish to grow in their ability to minister to others.

-The Certificate in Biblical and Theological Studies is ideal for church lay leaders, church elders, and formerly untrained ministers for whom a full degree is too costly in terms of time or money.
-The Certificate in Biblical and Theological Studies provides a foundational theological education while allowing the student to complete some elective coursework to help address specific ministry needs.
-This certificate consists of six courses most of which can be completed in an online/hybrid format (hybrid courses are a combination of online and in-person interaction).
+The Certificate in Biblical and Theological Studies is ideal for church lay leaders, church elders, and ministers without formal training.
+The Certificate in Biblical and Theological Studies provides a foundational theological education.
+This certificate consists of six courses which can be completed online, on-campus, or any combination of those two modalities.
 Those wanting to see if a full seminary degree is for them can use this certificate as a "trial run."

 Certificate coursework may later be applied toward a Master of Divinity or Master of Arts degree.

 Applicants must possess a Bachelor of Arts degree or its academic equivalent from an accredited college with a minimum grade point average of 3.0 (on a 4.0 scale).

 All applicants must submit a written statement outlining their vocational objectives and how the certificate relates to those objectives.